 - Pain, squeezing, pressure, or tightness of the chest, usually with activity

-You will be asked about your child’s symptoms and health history.
+The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
-The doctor may be alerted of AS by:
+It will focus on the chest and heart.

 Pictures may be taken to view the heart and structures around it.
 This can be done with: